Epistemic Status: evergreen tree Evergreen - Unless Tailscale changes things dramatically, this should stay relevant for some time

 With that /.well-known/webfinger file in place, I could login to Tailscale and create an account and then use the regular documented way of adding nodes to the tailnet.

-I needed to remove the Headscale configuration and use tailscale downtailscale down on all the machines I had enrolled with the Headscale control layer, then I could just use tailscale uptailscale up without any URL arguments, and it connected to Tailscale and using my existing account connected the node to my tailnet.
+I needed to remove the Headscale configuration and use tailscale down on all the machines I had enrolled with the Headscale control layer, then I could just use tailscale up without any URL arguments, and it connected to Tailscale and using my existing account connected the node to my tailnet.

 Closing thoughts

 I’ve found Tailscale to really be a useful product.
-A feature like Taildrop is just a nice solution to a common problem, and that it works cross-platform makes it better and easier than using scpscp or similar.
+A feature like Taildrop is just a nice solution to a common problem, and that it works cross-platform makes it better and easier than using scp or similar.

 I can see why some people might prefer to use Headscale, and I’m glad that project exists, but for my needs Tailscale works fine.